How To Develop & Care For Viburnum

 When you’d like the Viburnum to berry, make sure you’ve got a particular type of Doublefile Viburnum nearby, perhaps in a neighbor’s yard, to pollinate it.
 Also without the fruit, however, this is a beautiful place for all seasons to enjoy.

 ‘Sarabande’ rises to 5 ‘tall and has shimmering green foliage.
 This looks stunning combined with dark green Rhodies-and they’re perfect with the vivid white fresh development of the Yaku varieties, or the coppery latest ‘Bronze Wing’ foliage.
 And there’s an exquisite white-variety ‘Silberfeil’ that appears spectacular with dark purple foliage and blue-flowered Hydrangeas.

 The care details given in this segment reflects the kind of realistic guidance that is accessible to all plants on this website if you apply to Yardener’s Advisor’s monthly custom newsletter.

-Such shrubs requires only one year’s usage ‘s bagged sludge, granular manure with a gradual release of nitrogen, or compost.
+Such shrubs require only one year’s usage’s bagged sludge, granular manure with a gradual release of nitrogen, or compost.
 In the fall, distribute 10-10-10 fertilizer on the soil to 1-1/2 feet over the tips of the branches (drip line).
 You may want to attach 2 to 3 treats a month to the fall meal in late spring and early summer.
-Using a soft side dressing of granular fertilizer or add a foliar spray of dilute liquid fertilizer to all the leaves of the plant.
+Using a soft side dressing of granular fertilizer or add a foliar spray of diluted liquid fertilizer to all the leaves of the plant.